Shrove Tuesday: Observances

-On the final day of Shrovetide, Shrove Tuesday, many traditional Christians, such as Anglicans, Lutherans, Methodists and Roman Catholics, "make a special point of self-examination, of considering what wrongs they need to repent, and what amendments of life or areas of spiritual growth they especially need to ask God's help in dealing with."
-As such, many churches offer Confession on Shrove Tuesday.
+On the final day of Shrovetide—Shrove Tuesday—many believers belonging to liturgical branches of Christianity, such as Roman Catholics, Lutherans, and Anglicans, as well as some Baptists, Methodists and Reformed Christians, "make a special point of self-examination, of considering what wrongs they need to repent, and what amendments of life or areas of spiritual growth they especially need to ask God's help in dealing with."
+As such, many churches (particularly those of the Catholic and Lutheran traditions) offer Confession on Shrove Tuesday.

 On Shrove Tuesday, many Christians finalize their decision with respect to what Lenten sacrifices they will make for Lent.
 While making a Lenten sacrifice, it is customary to pray for strength to keep it; many often wish others for doing so as well, e.g. "May God bless your Lenten sacrifice."

 During Shrovetide, many churches place a basket in the narthex to collect the previous year's Holy Week palm branches that were blessed and distributed during the Palm Sunday liturgies; on Shrove Tuesday, churches burn these palms to make the ashes used during the services held on the very next day, Ash Wednesday.